 If you’re marketing for a doctor’s office or a healthcare facility, gym or a hospital, you probably want to appeal most to people in your physical area.
 New patients, clients, or students will probably come from your local area.
 That means that the Location report is an important report for you.
 It tells you where your visitors came from.

 In most cases, however, healthcare wants to focus on local search.
-If that’s the case for you, you’ll need to click in to see the states and towns that bring you traffic.
+If that’s the case for you, the cities report will show you the towns that bring you traffic.
 If local traffic doesn’t make up the bulk of your audience, you’re not communicating well with the search engines.

 Channels report

-Social media traffic is next for our example, followed by Referrals.
+Referrals traffic is next for our example, followed by Social media.
 You might receive referrals from local directories, sites like Healthgrades, or even area blogs.
 You may also have paid search, email, or other channels.
 This report lets you see what’s working and what needs work.
+For us, we knew we had a holiday dip in our traffic, but we see that referrals were up quite a bit.
+That’s worth looking into further.

 What content brings people to your website, and what kind of information do they use once they arrive?
 Visits to your insurance page or your About Us page tell you that your web visitors are at least thinking about signing up with you.
 Visits to your blog posts or articles show the issues that are of concern to your visitors.

-If you have Goals set up in Google Analytics, you should check the Goals Overview report.
-It will tell you not only how many visitors met your website goals, but also the page(s) where they did so.
+If you have conversions set up in Google Analytics, you should check the Events report.

-This page lets you know whether the number of visitors doing what you want them to do is increasing or decreasing.
+You can set up custom goals, or use common events like downloading files or making Ecommerce purchases.
+This report lets you know whether the number of visitors doing what you want them to do is increasing or decreasing.

 Leave a Reply